spilliams/terrascope/notes/root-dependencies.md

 I'm not sure how much to build the parameter pattern into it.
 I can get away with tagging dependencies.
 Where the example above is "root named A depends on root named B", this example is more like "root tagged consumer:foo depends on root tagged producer:foo".
-Building this into terraboots looks like a way to set in the main repo config that "all roots tagged `consumer:` will depend on their corresponding `producer:` roots".
+Building this into terrascope looks like a way to set in the main repo config that "all roots tagged `consumer:` will depend on their corresponding `producer:` roots".